Joeyh021/notes/src/es3c5/brief-notes.md

 $$
 ### Real system as real
 $$ M \le N $$
 Where the numerator i a $M$th order polynomial with coefficients $b$s and the denominator is a $N$th order polynomial with coefficients $a$s.
-For a system to be real, the ordr of the numerator polynomial must be no greater than the order of the denominator polynomial, ie: $M \le N$.
+For a system to be real, the order of the numerator polynomial must be no greater than the order of the denominator polynomial, ie: $M \le N$.

 ### Zero Definition
 Roots z of the numerator.
 When $s =$ any $z$, $H(s)=0$